-Each character trait I focus on throughout the year come with a the word and definition presented in the form of a word ring.
+With each character trait I focus on throughout the year come with a the word and definition presented in the form of a word ring.
 Also included is a scripture.
-The rest of the focus becomes crafts, activities, ideas and books to teach the traits.
+The rest of the character building focus becomes crafts, activities, ideas and books to teach the traits.
 I have also added perseverance from other bloggers across the web in this post.

 I started off the year with the word perseverance.
 Our scripture for perseverance is: